ChloeRickards/chloerickards.github.io/01-data.md

 		<header class="major">
 			<h2>Systems-level Analytics</h2>
 		</header>
 		<p>I draw on over a decade of data analytics and statistical programming to identify meaningful patterns in complex systems and drive data-driven decision making.
-I currently consult with the Research & Planning (RP) Group to support student success and equity for the California Community College systems.
+I currently consult with the Research & Planning (RP) Group, a non-profit, non-partisan research team that supports student success and equity for the California Community College systems.
 I use my background of bioengineering, disease ecology, and epidemiological statistics to rigorously analyze "black box" systems and draw actionable conclusions on their inner workings.</p>
 	</div>
 </section>